tjluoma/preacherstrust/PreachersTrust.md

 I will spend Monday - Friday from 8:00 a.m. - 9:30 a.m. in prayer, contemplation, and prayerful work: listening to, reading, or writing things to support my life of faith (not be related to sermon preparation).

-This may include reading or listening to [The Daily Lectionary](https://thedailylectionary.com) but _may not_ include recording or editing audio for the podcast.

 I will spend the last ~30 minutes of each day practicing the Examen as a review of the day and closing prayer.

 ### 2) Engage Scripture

 Using something from that time, I will write/journal/sketch/doodle/mindmap whatever has caught my attention that morning.
-To begin with I plan to use Julia Cameron’s [Morning Pages](https://juliacameronlive.com/basic-tools/morning-pages/) as my method of engagement, but this may (and possibly _should_) change over time.

 ### 3) Cultivate Wonder, Curiosity, Awe, and Gratitude